An Aromatherapist's Absolute Favorite Essential Oil Blend For Bedtime

-She explains that a key constituent in lavender, called linalool, helps activate the calming neurotransmitter GABA, which helps calm your mind and body.
-"Similarly, citrus oils like orange demonstrate strong mood-enhancing and stress-reducing effects that can help calm the mind to support a restful sleep."
+She explains that a key constituent in lavender, called linalool, helps activate the calming neurotransmitter GABA1, which helps calm your mind and body.
+"Similarly, citrus oils like orange demonstrate strong mood-enhancing and stress-reducing effects2 that can help calm the mind to support a restful sleep."

 Whether you add a few drops to your shower or bath, use it in a diffuser, or simply take a few whiffs before bed, Cohen says this blend is her favorite when it's time for bed.

 Along with essential oils, there are plenty of other things you can do to help ensure you get the best sleep possible.
 For one thing, making sure your bedroom temperature is around 65 degrees Fahrenheit has been found to improve sleep quality and mitigate restless sleep.